SVMK-concepttesting-3.png

 Advocated and applied user-centric processes in collaboration with cross-functional teams and put users in focus through research, design and testing

-The topics we covered gave us valuable insights including historical context, business rationale, company strategy, research findings, and goal alignment.
+We designed, proposed, and led a two-day workshop with 15+ attendees from engineering, product, design, research, strategy, marketing, and customer service.
+The topics we covered gave valuable insights into historical context, business rationale, company strategy, research findings, and goal alignment.

 Design exploration